m1stadev/Inferius/README.md

 # Inferius
-Inferius (alongside Restituere) is an [xpwn](https://github.com/planetbeing/xpwn)-like tool, written in Python, which can create custom IPSWs with firmware bundles & restore 64-bit devices using a custom IPSW.
+Inferius is an [xpwn](https://github.com/planetbeing/xpwn)-like tool, written in Python, which can create custom IPSWs with firmware bundles & restore 64-bit devices using a custom IPSW.

 Its current purpose is to downgrade devices (vulnerable to [checkm8](https://github.com/axi0mX/ipwndfu)) to previous iOS versions.
 However, the tool can (theoretically) be used by other applications.